 - Where were you stationed?
 Where were you deployed?
 Did you serve overseas?

 - Did you make a lot of friends while in service – do you still get together?

 - Did other family members serve in the military?
 Which branches?

 - Was it difficult to leave the military?
 What career did you transition into after service?

 - What lessons did you learn while in uniform that have served you well in your life?

 I know we all feel compelled to thank our Veterans.
-As Americans, we can go one step further – we can engage them, learn from them, and honor them in ways that bring to life the true spirit of this reflective day.
+As Americans, we can go one step further – we can engage them, learn from them, and honor them and their brothers and sisters in ways that bring to life the true spirit of this reflective day.